claudio-correia/RRP-EDGAR/README.md

 ### Figures Generation

 The paper includes 3 different figures for evaluation, and we describe the steps to generate each figure on each machine.
+Open a terminal in each machine (client and server) and move the terminal to the root of this project.

 #### Figure 7